felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 it: your notes will be all the *good stuff*.
 No distractions.
 Pure gold, selected by you!

-Secondly, and in my opinion most importantly, writing a nugget forces it to get into your brain, even if only briefly.
+Secondly, and in my opinion most importantly, writing a nugget forces it to get decoded by your brain, even if only briefly.
 Indeed, any sentence that goes into your notebook was seen by your eye, decoded by your brain, and crafted by your hand's muscles.
 For your memory, this process is much richer than just reading words, which only involves the eye and the brain.
 By writing your highlights, you are immersing yourself in the book.
+Reading diagonally is often tempting;
+writing diagonally is much more difficult to pull off.
 It's a hard experience to describe, as it is both incredibly simple and profoundly powerful.
 I think you'll have to give it a shot to really *get* it.

 Thirdly, as I wrote earlier in [Chapter